hibbitts-design/hibbitts-design-org-blog/posts/2016-07-18-setting-up-your-grav-course-hub/post.md

 ===

-!
-This guide will be substantially updated once the pre-release [Git Sync plugin](../2016-12-22-touchdown-seamless-2-way-syncing-arrives-for-grav) for Grav is officially released (expected to be early 2017).
+!!
+This guide is now outdated.
+View the updated [Setting up a Course](http://learn.hibbittsdesign.org/coursehub/setting-up-a-course) documentation on the new [learn.hibbittsdesign.org](http://learn.hibbittsdesign.org) site.

 **Table of Contents**
 [Overview of How the Course Hub is Organized](#overview-of-how-the-course-hub-is-organized)